tweakoz/ork.build/README.md

 # replace the .xx in pythonx.xx with the major/minor version number of your python (eg 3.9, 3.10,etc..)
 prepend_to_python_path ~/<VENVDIR>/lib/pythonx.xx/site-packages

-# if you want to separate venv entry from staging environment entry
 bash --rcfile <(echo "source ~/<VENVDIR>/bin/activate")

-# alternatively if you want to couple venv entry with staging environment entry in one command
-bash --rcfile <(echo "source ~/<VENVDIR>/bin/activate") -ci "obt.env.launch.py --numcores <NUMCORES> --stagedir <STAGEDIR> --project <PRJ1DIR> --project <PRJ2DIR> --project <PRJnDIR...>" ;

 ```